 Boris moves to overcome London tower block recycling fire risk

 TOWER blocks of flats may be redesigned to help tackle London’s rubbish mountain.
-Families in high rise housing can’t have recycle bins on their doorstep because of the fire danger, bringing London’s average recycling rates down to the worst in the country
+Families in high rise housing can’t have recycle bins on their doorstep because of the fire danger, which brings London’s average recycling rates down to the worst in the country

 TOWER blocks of flats may be redesigned to help tackle London's rubbish mountain.